-In the US and internationally, political divisions are on the rise.
-The gap between issue attitudes of the left and the right is growing (Newport and Dugan, 2017), as is affective polarization: Democrats dislike the Republicans and vice versa, attribute negative traits to the out-party, and avoid social interactions with its members (Iyengar et al., 2012, 2019; Chen and Rohla, 2018).
+In the US and internationally, political divisions among elites (McCarty et al., 2006) and - according to some evidence - also among the mass public (Abramowitz and Saunders, 2008) are on the rise.
+Some citizens, especially strong partisans (Fiorina, 2006), hold more extreme ideological and policy positions (Abramowitz and Saunders, 2008), and the gap between issue attitudes of the left and the right is growing (Newport and Dugan, 2017).
+Furthermore, there is growing affective polarization: Democrats dislike the Republicans and vice versa, attribute negative traits to the out-party, and avoid social interactions with its members (Iyengar et al., 2012, 2019; Chen and Rohla, 2018).

 A prevalent line of scholarship points to partisan media and narrow media diets as key determinants of polarization (Sunstein, 2011).
-Consumption of partisan news or hyper-partisan content can radicalize issue attitudes (Knobloch-Westerwick and Meng, 2011; Levendusky, 2013) and increase hostility toward the political outgroup (Garrett et al., 2014; Wojcieszak et al., 2020), effects that can spread to those who do not consume partisan news directly (Druckman et al., 2018).3 It follows that cross-cutting flows of information could be a remedy to polarization (Mutz, 2002; Nelson, 2015; Wojcieszak et al., 2020).
-Democratic theorists have long argued that diverse exposure is crucial for a healthy, respectful, and sustainable democracy (Arendt, 1968; Barber, 1984; Page et al., 1996) and some work on cross-cutting networks and media use suggests that encountering different viewpoints has the potential to moderate people's attitudes and feelings towards out-groups (Mutz, 2002; Nelson, 2015; Wojcieszak and Warner, 2020).
+Consumption of partisan news or hyper-partisan content can radicalize issue attitudes (Knobloch-Westerwick and Meng, 2011; Levendusky, 2013) and increase hostility toward the political outgroup (Garrett et al., 2014; Wojcieszak et al., 2020), effects that can spread to those who do not consume partisan news directly (Druckman et al., 2018).
+It follows that cross-cutting flows of information could be a remedy to polarization (Mutz, 2002; Nelson; Wojcieszak et al., 2020).
+Democratic theorists have long argued that diverse exposure is crucial for a healthy, respectful, and sustainable democracy (Arendt, 1968; Barber, 1984; Page et al., 1996) and some work on cross-cutting networks and media use suggests that encountering different viewpoints has the potential to moderate people's attitudes and feelings towards out-groups (Mutz, 2002; Nelson; Wojcieszak and Warner, 2020).

-3Even though a fraction of the U.S. population are heavy consumers of partisan media or live in media bubbles (Prior, 2013; Eady et al., 2019), this small group encompasses strong and active partisans, who hold substantive influence over the political sphere (Druckman et al., 2018; Barbera et al., 2019).
+&lt;sup>2Even though a fraction of the U.S. population are heavy consumers of partian media or live in media bubbles (Prior, 2013; Eady et al., 2019), this small group encompasses strong and active partians, who hold substantive influence over the political sphere (Druckman et al., 2018; Barbera et al., 2019).

-That said, established theoretical frameworks on information processing and public opinion formation (e.g., confirmation bias, motivated reasoning (Kunda, 1990; Redlawsk, 2002; Taber and Lodge, 2006)), the Receive-Accept-Sample model (Zaller, 1992); see Guess and Coppock (2018) for a review) suggest that exposing people to counter-attitudinal information can exacerbate political divides.
+That said, established theoretical frameworks on information processing and public opinion formation (e.g., confirmation bias, motivated reasoning (Kunda, 1990; Taber et al., 2001; Redlawsk, 2002; Taber and Lodge, 2006)), the Receive-Accept-Sample model (Zaller, 1992); see Guess and Coppock (2018) for a review) suggest that exposing people to counter-attitudinal information can exacerbate political divides.
 Rather than objectively weighing the pros and cons of an argument in order to form a correct belief, people desire to maintain their priors.
-This process should result in polarization (Lord et al., 1979; Taber and Lodge, 2006).
+This process should result in polarization (Lord et al., 1979; Taber et al., 2001).
 Indeed, when exposed to opposing views, from the media and during online or face-to-face discussions, people end up more extreme (Wojcieszak and Price, 2010; Zhou, 2016; Levendusky, 2013; Bail et al., 2018) and more hostile toward various social out-groups (Wojcieszak, 2011).
 For instance, Levendusky (2013) exposed subjects to counter-attitudinal clips from FoxNews (for liberals) and MSNBC (for conservatives), finding that those with strong pre-treatment attitudes radicalized their views.
-Also, Bail et al. (2018) found that conservative (not liberal) Twitter users polarized after one month of following a bot sharing 24 messages a day from out-group political elites.
+Also, Bail et al. (2018) found that conservative (not liberal) Twitter users polarized after following for one month a bot sharing 24 messages a day from out-group political elites.